verrazzano/docs/content/en/docs/networking/security/net-security.md

 - Prometheus scraper

 This prevents any other Pods in the cluster from gaining network access to the application Pods.
-Istio uses a service identity to determine the identity of the request's origin, for Kubernetes, this identity is a service account.
-Verrazzano configures this as shown below:
+Istio uses a service identity to determine the identity of the request's origin; for Kubernetes this identity is a service account.
+Verrazzano configures as follows:
 ```
 AuthorizationPolicy
 apiVersion: security.istio.io/v1beta1